bcgov/wps-research/README.md

 Hypothetically for a one-level analysis (non-hierarchical) taking K=100 is highly information-preserving choice, as the curve seems to depart strongly from monotonicity after K=200..

 ..hence K=200 or so provides efficiency without excessive info. loss
-#### output formats
-The clustering algorithm output is provided in two formats:

-    1) Cluster labels in IEEE 32-bit Floating-point format: 0. unlabelled, labels start at 1.

-    2) Image where the pixels are colored according to the cluster "centres" to which they're assigned

 ## License